privet-kitty/cl-mps/README.md

 ## Usage

+## Requirements

+`cl-mps` is tested on the (usually latest version of the) following implementations:

+- SBCL
+- Clozure CL
+- ABCL
+- Allegro CL

 ## Notes on MPS format

 This module deals with a kind of "free MPS format".
 Please see [MPS file format](http://lpsolve.sourceforge.net/5.0/mps-format.htm) for the details.
 Below are the several notes on the specifications.